Somdotta07/Portfolio/README.md

 Getting Started:

-Prerequisites: VS code editor and gitbash
+Prerequisites: VS code editor and gitbash. node.js Setup :
-Setup :

     In the VS code add 1 HTML and 1 CSS file